-To get the last character of a string in JavaScript, use the charAt() method.
-JavaScript charAt() is a built-in String function that returns the character at a specified index (position) in a string.
+To get the last character of a string in JavaScript, you can use the charAt() function.
+The charAt() is a built-in String function that returns the character at a string’s specified index (position).

 Syntax